CyclopDog/js-restaurant/README.md

 `npm install` to install all dependencies

 ### Modifying
-`npx webpack --watch` to keep track of all files, so no need to run `npx webpack` after each change access `/src` folder to make changes only in `index.js` for any update to the website
+`npx webpack --watch` to keep track of all files, so no need to run `npx webpack` after each change.
+Access `/src` folder to make changes in the JS files that will manipulate website content.

 ### Author
 [Marcos](https://github.com/DevMFernandes)